 Neural tube defects are intense birth anomalies that can occur 21 to 28 days after conception.
 It is when the neural folds fail to fuse at the midline to form the neural tube.
 Failure of the neural folds to apposition results in the abnormal development of the mesoderm, and this is responsible for developing the skeletal and muscular structures that cover the underlying neurologic structures.
 They occur in 2 per 1000 pregnancies worldwide and are a significant cause of stillbirth and lifelong handicaps.

 An essential type of neural tube defect is called cranial dysraphism.
 This anomaly is the failure of cranial neural tube closure and includes anencephaly and encephaloceles.
-Spinal dysraphism is another type of error that is due to failure of closure of the caudal neuropore and includes spina bifida cystica and occulta.
+Spinal dysraphism is another type of error that is due to the failure of closure of the caudal neuropore and includes spina bifida cystica and occulta.
 Neural tube defects classify into ventral, dorsal, or midline defects.
 These defects can further be classified as open where the open neural tube can be exposed to the surrounding environment, or closed where the overlying skin covers the defect.
 Craniorachischisis is a rare form of neural tube defect in which the neural tube fails to close throughout the entire body axis.

 Surgical correction is the initial treatment in utero or soon after birth with the majority of these surgical patients requiring a ventriculoperitoneal shunt by 12 months of age.
 Infants with spina bifida even after surgery are still at an elevated risk for nervous system malformations such as skull malformations that press the brain downward toward the spinal canal, and hydrocephalus.
 Other neurological defects that can occur include lower extremity weakness and paralysis, sensory loss, and bowel and bladder dysfunction.
 Thus, surgical treatment only provides a partial solution to neural tube defects.